Skip to content

 Solution: To overcome this challenge, businesses should develop a comprehensive SRM strategy that aligns with their overall business objectives.
 This strategy should outline which suppliers are considered strategic, what performance metrics will be used, and how the company plans to foster long-term collaboration.
 It’s important to establish clear goals for cost savings, risk mitigation, innovation, and sustainability, ensuring that all supplier relationships are managed in a way that supports these objectives.

-2. Data Silos and Lack of Transparency
+2. Data Silos & Lack of Transparency

 In many organizations, supplier data is scattered across multiple departments and systems, creating silos that hinder visibility and transparency.
 When information is fragmented, it becomes difficult to track supplier performance, manage contracts effectively, or identify risks in a timely manner.
 This lack of data integration can result in missed opportunities for cost savings, inefficiencies, and slow responses to supply chain disruptions.